nori-dot-eco/contracts/docs/README.md

 ### RemovalsByYearLib

-The queing mechanism used by the _Market_ contract to maintain an ordered list of _Removal_ tokens by year listed for sale on behalf of a given supplier.
+The queuing mechanism used by the _Market_ contract to maintain an ordered list of _Removal_ tokens by year listed for sale on behalf of a given supplier.

 ### RestrictedNORILib